 - Remind guests what a Vision Board is and how to create one.

-- If your doing you Vision Board alone complete your goal worksheet and visualize what have written down.
+- If your doing your Vision Board alone complete your goal worksheet and visualize what you have written down.
 Picture yourself acting on your goals and completing them.

 - Use Photo of yourself (optional)

 - Some may not finish their vision boards during the party.
 Let guests know it’s ok if you don’t finish.
 I asked guests to complete them at home and send me their pictures.

 - If guests finish their boards ask them to share them with the group

 - Take a Photo of your Vision Board and use it as a screen saver so you will be reminded of your goals.

 - Place your Vision Board somewhere you will see it every day